 - Enlarged taproot: beets, carrots, radishes, celeriac, rutabaga, turnips, and salsify, among others.

-(Maximum steam cooking time: 1-2 minutes, cut in thin slices or small cubes.)
+(Maximum steam cooking time: 1-2 minutes, cut into thin slices or small cubes.)

 - Enlarged lateral root: sweet potatoes and cassava.